Bringing Nature Home: The Importance Of Native Plants

 Monarchs are an index of all the other insects that are disappearing.
 As a caterpillar, they’re a host plant specialist and their food is milkweed.
 As we eliminate weeds in our farmland and in our roadsides, they find very little to feed on, so their populations are small.
 On the Monarch’s return to Mexico, they need flowering plants and nectar, and they’re finding brown fields.
-That’s why they’re disappearing, along with our 4000 species of native bees and countless other insects that nobody is following.
+That’s why they’re disappearing, along with our 4000 species of native bees and countless other insects that nobody is following."

-You will hear that it is because we had a drought, a cold spring or problems in Mexico where monarchs overwinter.
+You will hear that it is because we had a drought, a cold spring, or problems in Mexico where monarchs overwinter.
 But the real cause of the monarch’s decline is the loss of their only host plant, milkweeds.
 Every year there have been half as many Monarchs as the previous year.
 As of last winter, we have 3.6% of the population we had in the 70s.
 Weather fluctuations are not new.
 It is the tiny population of what they used to be that is new.

 That’s why the small habitat patches that do remain are not enough to sustain the populations of insects and other types of biodiversity.
 That’s one of the problems with the Endangered Species Act.
-We don’t do anything to help declining species until their populations are dangerously small.
+We don’t do anything to help declining species until their populations are dangerously small."

 Why are insects, not just pollinators critical to maintaining the diversity of other species?

 Insects are the basis of food webs and transfer energy to all other animals.
-If you eliminate insects you eliminate other species.
 If you eliminate pollinators you eliminate 90% of our flowering plants.
 Insects pollinate 80-90% of our plants.
 Plants make oxygen; they regulate our watersheds; they preserve our topsoil.
-If you take away plants, you take away the eco-system services that humans depend on.
-We’re creating a world that is not conducive to life.
+If you take away plants, you take away the ecosystem services that humans depend on.
+We’re creating a world that is not conducive to life."